 The plan applies to any emergency or disaster that requires a coordinated response.
 This may include natural disasters, such as earthquakes, tsunamis, and winter storms; technological emergencies, such as hazardous materials release, utility infrastructure failure, and ferry service interruption and other incidents.
-The potential hazards affecting the islands are discussed in Section 2 - Situation and Planning Assumptions of the CEMP.
+The potential hazards affecting the islands are discussed in Section 2 - Situation and Planning Assumptions.